jodichris17/sample-nodejs/README.md

-#build image with tag sample-nodejs
+# Sample Node.js

-docker build -t sample-nodejs .
+This is a simple node js application containerized with docker

-#run docker-compose
+## How to Run

-docker-compose up -d
+1. Build image with tag sample-nodejs: `docker build -t sample-nodejs .`

-#test docker app
+2. Run docker-compose: `docker-compose up -d`

-curl localhost
+3. Test application: `curl localhost`